Workshops & Consultation

 Upcoming Open Workshops

-Stay tuned for summer schedule, check events in CrimsonConnect for other events, and/or request a workshop for your student group via section below.
+Check events in CrimsonConnect, and/or request a workshop for your student group via section below.
 (RSOs seeking Harm Reduction requirements can request from full menu of options in CrimsonConnect, in leftside menu.)

 Sessions may be in person or virtual; check details for each.
 Details will be sent by email with confirmation/reminder.

-When no schedule/links are posted above, then none are scheduled yet; please check back.
+When no events are posted in Crimson Connect, then none are scheduled yet; please check back.
 (We juggle topical interest, facilitator availability, and campus spaces to get each term's schedule up ASAP!)

 - Open workshops are 90-110 minutes long, depending on content.